-Required placement test scores (see Admissions and Placement chapter) or successful completion of DRDG 1024 Developmental Reading II and DENG 1054 Developmental English II is a prerequisite for all courses unless otherwise noted.
+Required placement test scores (see Admissions and Placement chapter) or successful completion of corequisite developmental course(s).

 CJUS 1003 Introduction to Criminal Justice 3 cr.
+Sem: S 3 Lec.
+Hrs./week

 This course presents the history, development, and philosophy of criminal justice in a democratic society.
 The constitution, the sources and rationale of the law and the jurisdictions of local, state, and federal law enforcement agencies and courts are discussed.
 Students are provided with information about possible career orientations.